jieter/sailplanner.nl/public/prose/about.md

 Maybe sometime in the future.

 > Sailplanner does not work for me...
-Whats wrong?
+What's wrong?

 Sailplanner is still under development.
 I'm trying hard to provide a bug-free website online, but every now and then it might be broken for a while.